Class 10 THU FEB 16

 Early Warnings about Hypotheses

-Most of us have now chatted about your hypotheses, so this little section is directed at students who haven’t conferenced.
+Most of us have now conferenced at least once about your hypotheses, so this little section is directed at students who haven’t conferenced or who haven’t revised their Hypotheses since conferencing.
 For them, I offer some warnings about common Hypothesis warning signs.

 A COMMON PROFESSOR OBJECTION